 Event Title: Your brief description of the event.

-Alarm Enable Option and Alarm Indicator: Set/unset alarm notification for an event.
+Alarm Enable Option: Set/unset alarm notification for an event.
 If set, there will be alarm effects every time this event occurs.
-You can click on the Alarm Indicator to stop the alarm effect.

 Event Remove Button: Delete the event.